 Are you at risk from IR35?

 This latest witch-hunt shows that you can never be too cautious when it comes to protecting your IR35 status.
-If you’re concerned that you might fall within the legislation, you can use ContractorCalculator’s free online IR35 test.
+If you’re concerned that you might fall within the legislation, you can use ContractorCalculator’s online IR35 test.

 “We have the most accurate online IR35 assessment tool available,” Chaplin concludes.
 “I would urge anyone, including freelancers working for the BBC and other broadcasters, to take our test for peace of mind.”